 Researchers administered incensole acetate, which is the primary constituent to Boswellia resin, to mice.
 The team found that incensole acetate impacts the part of the brain that deals with regulating your emotions.

 Specifically, frankincense activates the TRPV3 protein that’s found within mammalian brains and is known to play a role in the perception of warmth.

 The effect, altogether, is a soothing, anti-depressant type psychoactive one.
 It may be one of the most powerful, all natural anti-depressants you can find and one of the greatest benefits of frankincense known so far.

 “In spite of information stemming from ancient texts, constituents of Boswellia had not been investigated for psychoactivity,” said Raphael Mechoulam, co-author of the findings.
 “We found that incensole acetate, a Boswellia resin constituent, when tested in mice lowers anxiety and causes antidepressive-like behavior.
 Apparently, most present day worshipers assume that incense burning has only a symbolic meaning.”

 The leading cause of disability in young Americans is major depressive disorder, impacting some 15 million Americans.
 40 million suffer from anxiety, which is often associated with depression.
 It turns out, the benefits of frankincense can play an important role in unwinding and soothing the depression of millions of people.

 Of course, don’t give up any medicinal treatments you may be on.
 Burning a little frankincense definitely couldn’t hurt, but if you feel like your depression is out of control, please, see a physician.

 Of course, frankincense presents us with many other benefits, which we will explore in other articles as time progresses.

-this article appeared in dailyvibes.org and is their property. we thank them for the article.
+this article appeared in dailyvibes.org/frankincense and is their property.
+We thank them for the article.
 We had to remove the working link because the site appears to be no longer operational.